Motion 1.5

 In case you want to create your own Motion character or want a better understanding of the requirements and assumption Motion has and makes, you can follow this setup path instead!

 Those steps are for creating a character from scratch.
 Motion ships with a completely configured one to get you started faster.
-If you want to do so, follow "Clone the pre-configured Motion Character" instead.
+If you want to do so, follow "" instead.

 The following steps assume that you have at least a basic understanding of the following: